 Decisions, weighing and compromises regarding use conflicts at the sea are taken by and between the different ministries.
 The planners achieve the results afterwards and define areas for different uses based on legal exclusion criteria.
 The communities are responsible for ports and their developments.

 4.2.9.
 Adoption

-The actual State Development Plan came into effect in October 2010 as a legally binding plan.
-The revised plan is intended to come into action in 2022.
+The actual State Development Plan came into effect in December 2021 as a legally binding plan.

 4.2.10.
 SEA